EA App Not Working [FIXED]

 Thanks!
 Do share your feedback with us. ⚡

-Ayyoun is a Senior Writer & Editor for Error Fixes and Game Settings guides on eXputer.
-He’s been passionate about games and technology since he got his hands on his first console, the PS1.
-He’s got a Software Engineering background and loves to play games for entertainment and understand them from a technical perspective.
-He has a knack for uncovering solutions for the latest games and older ones and presenting them in easy-to-follow guides for his audience.
-Experience: 7+ years || Education: Bachelor's in Software Engineering || Worked For VeryAli Gaming and IGN || Written 200+ Articles || Senior Editor For Game Errors & Settings
+Ayyoun is a Senior Writer & Editor for Error Fixes, and Game Settings guides on eXputer.
+He’s been passionate about games and technology since he got his hands on the PlayStation 1.
+He has a software engineering background and loves to play games from a technical perspective.
+He has a knack for uncovering solutions for the latest games and presenting them in easy-to-follow guides for his audience.
+You can keep up with his gaming activity on his Steam profile.

 Related Articles